firecmsco/firecms/website/docs/properties/custom_fields.md

 id: custom_fields
 title: Custom fields
 sidebar_label: Custom fields
+description: FireCMS custom fields elevate your forms with bespoke elements tailored precisely to your needs.
+By incorporating a React component into a property's `propertyConfig`, you gain full control over the field's rendering and logic.
+Minimum requirements include displaying `value` and employing `setValue` to update the property.
+Conveniently, custom props can be defined and received within your field component, and for more complex scenarios, the `context` within FieldProps provides access to the entity's full values.
+The example illustrates a custom TextField influenced by a background color prop, showcasing the flexibility and creativity allowed by custom fields.
+These personalized inputs are integral for crafting a content management system that aligns perfectly with your unique project requirements.
 ---

 Custom fields allow you to customize the field that it is displayed in the